Love It or List It: Reception

 On August 31, 2010, Love It or List It was nominated for two Gemini Awards: Best Reality Program or Series and Best Direction in a Reality Program or Series.
 When HGTV premiered the show on the network, the company stated that Love It or List It has been the highest-rated reality series since Candice Olson's Candice Tells All.

 In 2012, New York Times' columnist Gail Collins noted that it was US Secretary of State Hillary Clinton's favorite TV show.
 According to Collins, Clinton finds the show "very calming" after being interviewed about her departure from politics.

 In a 2013 interview with Las Vegas Magazine, Vanna White from Wheel of Fortune said it was one of her favorite HGTV programs.
 Actress Julianne Moore also gave similar praise for the show in an interview with Katie Couric.

 According to The Wall Street Journal, the show and its Vancouver spinoff is one of Canada's beloved reality series.

 The show has also been referenced in various television sitcoms and films including ABC's The Middle, CBS's Mom and Rebel Wilson's 2019 film Isn't It Romantic.

+In 2023, the show was ranked as the #4 best real estate show by Agent Wealth Hustle, a popular real estate blog.